observIQ/bindplane-agent/processor/aggregationprocessor/README.md

 3. If the metric name does not match the `include` regex, the metric passes through the processor.
 4. If the metric matches, but is not a gauge or cumulative sum, the metric passes through the processor.
 5. If the metric name does match, and the metric is a gauge or cumulative sum, the metric is added to an aggregate based on its attributes.
 The metric does not continue down the pipeline.
 6. After the configured `interval` has passed, all aggregate metrics are emitted.
-Aggregate metrics are emitted with a name based on the configured `metric_name` for the aggregation.
+Aggregate metrics are emitted with a name based on the configured `metric_name_expr` for the aggregation.
 7. All aggregations are cleared, and will not be emitted on the next interval, unless another matching metric enters the pipeline.

 ## Configuration